 • Affordable customer support (check the brand’s reputation for this).

 Avoid getting caught up in unnecessary features – you don’t need 200 decorative stitches while you’re learning the basics of threading a sewing machine.
-The best sewing machine for beginners is one that you’ll actually use regularly without frustration.
+A mechanical machine with under 20 stitches keeps beginners focused when sewing straight seams on cotton projects.
+But if your first project is leggings or swimwear, you’ll need zigzag capability from day one—otherwise you’ll quit from skipped stitches.

 Simple First Projects to Practice On